notchhill/project-beanz-2.0/documentation/UserManual.md

 ## Build and Installation

+To install the application "Beanz 2.0: Refried Beanz," download the contents of the GitHub repository, entitled project-beanz-2.0, as a Zip folder.
+Extract the contents into a directory.

 To compile the application use the following command while in the root directory of the app: